by Anthony Lymath

 Energy Companies Obligation (ECO)

 An alternative to the Green Deal is the Energy Companies Obligation, which compels the 'big six' energy providers (British Gas, EDF Energy, E.on, Npower, Scottish Power and Scottish & Southern) to install energy saving measures free of charge, and claim the costs back from the government.
-This is broken down into 3 separate areas for eligibility:
+This is broken down into three separate areas for eligibility.

 The following points should be borne in mind with regard to ECO funding: